Fort Mason: The fort as government property

 The Civil War prompted the construction of several coastal defense batteries located inside the Golden Gate.
 Initially these defenses were built as temporary wartime structures rather than permanent fortifications and one of these was constructed in 1864 at Point San Jose, as the location of Upper Fort Mason was then known.
 A breast-high wall of brick and mounts for six 10 in Rodman cannons and six 42-pounder guns were built on the site.
 Excavation in the early 1980s uncovered the well-preserved remains of the western-half of the temporary battery, and it has now been restored to its condition during the Civil War.

 The fort was named Fort Mason in 1882, after Richard Barnes Mason, a former military governor of California.

 President Grover Cleveland established the Endicott Board in 1885 for the purpose of modernizing the nation's coastal fortifications.
 Chaired by Secretary of War William Endicott, the board recommended new defenses at 22 U.S. seaports, deeming San Francisco Harbor second only to that of New York in strategic importance.
 As a result, an extensive series of forts, batteries, and guns were built on the harbor, including Fort Mason.

-In 1904, the previous Division of the Pacific (1869-91) was re-established and formally stood up as the Pacific Division with subordinate or related commands, including the Department of California (to include the Hawaiian Islands) and the Department of the Columbia.
+In 1904, the previous Division of the Pacific (1869–91) was re-established and formally stood up as the Pacific Division with subordinate or related commands, including the Department of California (to include the Hawaiian Islands) and the Department of the Columbia.
 The Pacific Division was headquartered at Fort Mason, San Francisco.
 By the end of 1907, the War Department, under Secretary of War William Howard Taft, had eliminated the echelon of administrative units called Divisions and subsequently the Pacific Division that same year.
-Notably, the first and only commander of the Pacific Division was Major General Arthur MacArthur Jr from 1903-1907.
+Notably, the first and only commander of the Pacific Division was Major General Arthur MacArthur Jr from 1903 to 1907.

 The piers and sheds of Lower Fort Mason were originally built from 1912 to warehouse army supplies and provide docking space and a base for ships of the Army Transport Service.
 By this time, the US Army began to build new posts in Hawaii, the Philippines, and various other Pacific islands.
 Most of the materiel for those posts was shipped through San Francisco.
-By 1915, the three piers together with their associated warehouse had been completed, and Fort Mason Tunnel driven under Upper Fort Mason to connect with the railroad network along the Embarcadero.
+By 1915, the three piers together with their associated warehouse had been completed, and Fort Mason Tunnel driven under Upper Fort Mason to connect with the State Belt Railroad along the Embarcadero.